 This beautiful room was so comfortable.
 The hosts thought of everything including snacks, and the bathroom was HUGE!
 This stay also included free bikes and was within easy walking distance of the metro.

 This is a room in the Spruce Moose Inn.
-This is a charming tiny town that was the set for the show, Northern Exposure, and also for the 1st episode of Man in the High Castle.
+This is a charming tiny town that was the setting for the show, Northern Exposure, and also for the 1st episode of Man in the High Castle.
 I stayed here with a friend while we were on a road trip in the Pacific Northwest and we loved the peace and quiet, and how friendly everyone in the town was.

 It is hard to put into words how much we enjoyed our stay in Morocco, and this accommodation was a big part of that.
-Vincent and his wife were such kind hosts, and made sure we felt comfortable with navigating our way through the city and all the markets.
+Vincent and his wife were such kind hosts and made sure we felt comfortable with navigating our way through the city and all the markets.
 Their Riad Dar Tayib was a true oasis and had stunning rooms.
 They provide dinner and wine at an extra cost – definitely take advantage of this delicious home cooking, the traditional mint tea, and their tasty breakfast offerings.

 Great location not far from Penn State University.
 It’s definitely a little drive into the country and we enjoyed being in this quiet area.
 Though the hosts are not Amish, they provided us with home-baked Amish goodies like Whoopie pies for our journey home.
-It’s an idyllic setting with a small creek running through the back yard.
+It’s an idyllic setting with a small creek running through the backyard.
 A nice relaxing place to stay!

 This was a charming Apple Cottage on a farm right outside Lawrence, Kansas (home of the University of Kansas, my alma mater).
 The bed was one of the most comfortable I’ve ever slept in and there was a wood stove and down comforter for the cold Midwest winters.
 The unique part of this one was that they had a composting toilet for use outside!
 This was my first time using one of those, and I was surprised that it had no smell – much nicer than a porta-potty!
 There is also a standard shower and toilet in the main house in case you’re not feeling like using the composting toilet.
 Be sure to pet the kitties that roam around outside!